|

 Ellen Vanderslice,

-A.I.A., is a Portland, Oregon, architect and urban designer who recently
+A.I.A., is a Portland, Oregon, architect and urban designer who retired

 the Bureau of Transportation.